This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 4. Baking Soda and Lemon

 Here is another way to use lemon.
-With the use of baking soda mixed with lemon, you will get rid of stubborn grease and dirt.
+By using baking soda mixed with lemon, you can get rid of stubborn grease and dirt.

 1. Sprinkle the baking soda inside the oven.

 2. Using a spray bottle, spray lemon juice over the sprinkled baking soda.